How to get here

 Sable Island National Park Reserve

-Visitors are welcome on a few select dates in January and February and three times a week from the end of May to early November.
+Visitors are welcome on a few select dates in January and February.

 Spend your day with a licensed tour operator who will take care of trip logistics and guide you around the island.